 The data analysis course covers specific statistical tools used in social science research using the statistical program R. Topics to be covered include statistical data structures, and basic descriptives, regression models, multiple regression analysis, interactions, polynomials, Gauss-Markov assumptions and asymptotics, heteroskedasticity and diagnostics, models for binary outcomes, naive Bayes classifiers, models for ordered data, models for nominal data, first difference analysis, factor analysis, and a review of models that build upon OLS.
 Prerequisite: introductory statistics course that includes linear regression.

-STAT W5701: Probability and Statistics (Data Science CONCENTRATION Only)
+STAT W5701: Probability and Statistics (Data Science Focus Only)

 QMSS Seminar Series (QMSS GR5021 & GR5022)